-GAD stands for generalized anxiety disorder, an exaggerated state of persistent worrying that is uncontrollable and impairing, occurring more than 50% of the time over at least 6 months.
+“GAD” means Generalized Anxiety Disorder.
+GAD is defined as an exaggerated state of persistent worrying that is uncontrollable and impairing and which occurs more than 50% of the time over at least 6 months.
 It is often accompanied by distress, apprehension, mood irritability and even physical manifestations, such as fatigue and muscular tension.1

 An excellent definition is all well and good, but what exactly is it?
 Why does it strike only certain people?
 Why is it uncontrollable?

 In the USA, it strikes between 1 in 10-20 people, but in Europe it is less, between 1 in 30-50.2 It is twice as common in women as men and is very common in the elderly.
 It is at its worst when combined with major depression, which significantly increases the chances of it continuing well into the future.
 It is possibly inheritable from a parent with depression, passing on the family genes that affect the neurotransmitters in the brain, such as norepinephrine, seroton ...